Maine company plans to launch small satellites starting in 2025

 The concept of small satellites was essentially an academic exercise two decades ago and the technology has since become one of the fastest growing in the satellite industry, bluShift representatives said.
 The worldwide market for a class of small satellites called CubeSats was valued at $210 million in 2021 and is expected to be worth more than four times that by 2030, the company said.

-bluShift plans to use a pre-existing spaceport for initial launches and begin using Maine’s rural, remote Downeast coastline as a headquarters for launches as soon as 2026, company officials said.
+BluShift plans to use an existing spaceport for initial launches and begin using Maine’s rural, remote Downeast coastline as a headquarters for launches as soon as 2026, company officials said.
 The company said it thinks the rural coast is a good location because it provides launch opportunities over the Atlantic Ocean directly into polar orbit with little interference.

-The company launched a 20-foot prototype rocket to an altitude of more than 4,000 feet in its first test run in 2021.
+The company launched a 20-foot (6-meter) prototype rocket to an altitude of more than 4,000 feet (1,219 meters) in its first test run in 2021.
 The rocket simulated a small payload by carrying stroopwafels, Dutch cookies.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.